Hans Kippenberger: Murder at the Babylon Cinema

 At eight o'clock that evening, Mielke and Ziemer waited in a doorway as Captain Anlauf, Sergeant Willig and Captain Franz Lenck walked toward the Babylon Cinema, which was located in Berlin at the corner of Bülowplatz and Kaiser-Wilhelm-Straße.
 As they reached the door of the movie house, the policemen heard someone scream, "Schweinebacke!"
-(The insult means literally "port cheek" but actually "fat bastard".)

 As Anlauf turned toward the sound, Mielke and Ziemer opened fire at point blank range.
 Willig was wounded in the left arm and the stomach but managed to draw his Luger pistol and fired a full magazine at the assailants.
 Lenck was shot in the chest and fell dead in front of the entrance.
 Willig crawled over and cradled the head of Captain Anlauf, who had taken two bullets in the neck.
 As his life drained away, the Captain gasped, "Wiedersehen...
 Gruss..." ("So Long...
 Goodbye...").

 Meanwhile, Mielke and Ziemer made their escape by running into the cinema and out an emergency exit.
 They tossed their pistols over a fence, where they were later found by homicide detectives from the elite Mordkommission (Homicide Squad).
 Mielke and Ziemer then returned to their homes.